NUS-HPC-AI-Lab/SpeeD/README.md

 <p>
-<h2 align="center">A Closer Look at Time Steps is Worth of Triple Speed-Up for Diffusion Model Training
+<h2 align="center">A Closer Look at Time Steps is Worthy of Triple Speed-Up for Diffusion Model Training
 <h5 align="center"> If you like SpeeDiT, please give us a star ⭐ on GitHub for the latest update.
 </h2>